+- o Record Book Winner or Medalist

+- o Gold and Platinum Presentation Day winners

+- o State Ambassador

+- o Star Ranks

+- o Golden Clover Award

+- o Food Fair winner

-• In standard-based (Danish) 4-H competitions: The top placements may be counted.
+- In standard-based (Danish) 4-H competitions: Blue ribbons or gold seals in any judged contest.

 Example: A blue ribbon or gold/platinum seal may be counted if it is the highest placement in a judged contest where gold, blue, red and white ribbons/seals are awarded.

 Additionally, if there is a Best of Show in that contest, it may also be counted.

-• In peer-to-peer (American) 4-H competition: The 1st or 2nd place of a division, 1st and 2nd place overall, Grand and Reserve Grand Champion may all be counted.
+- In peer-to-peer (American) 4-H competition: The 1st or 2nd place of a division, 1st and 2nd place overall, Grand and Reserve Grand Champion may all be counted.

+- Examples:

-1st or 2nd place Showmanship; 1st or 2nd place Market Class Best of: Breed, Class, Division, or Show Director's Award
+- 1st or 2nd place Showmanship; 1st or 2nd place market class

+- Best of: Breed, Class, Division, or Show

+- Director's Award

-• Honors and Recognitions Outside of 4-H: Select two significant recognitions outside of 4-H and record them here.
+- Honors and Recognitions Outside of 4-H: Select two significant recognitions outside of 4-H and record them here.

+- Examples:

-Student of the Year Champion Sports team Eagle Scout Honor Roll Musicianship Award
+- Student of the Year

-The intent of this category is to award significant honors, not necessarily only the single highest honor.
-If a member places 3rd in a Round Robin, and it's significant to them-they should list it!

-If a member places 25th one year and the next year places 4th-wow!
-That would probably be significant because it indicates some extensive effort and persistence to improve-they should list it.

-Help members to understand the meaning of significant; which honors have really meant something to them, and encourage them to list the ones that are most important to them.

-The labels of "blue ribbon" "gold seal" may not be the award at your fair or event.
-They are examples only.
-Just apply the intent of this category to the specifics of your fair or event.
+- Champion Sports team

+- Eagle Scout

+- Honor Roll

+- Musicianship Award